 Compost Bins and Piles

 Compost bins and piles are the two most popular ways of composting.
-They are roughly the same idea, though bins can definitely be a time-saver while piles can be almost unlimited in size.
-Both use the same principle of adding material to the “heap” (be it in a bin or a pile) and stirring it occasionally to keep it distributing so the central core of the compost heats up and does its magic.
+They are roughly the same idea, though bins can definitely be a time-saver when composting, while piles can be almost unlimited in size.
+Both use the same principle of adding material to the compost “heap” (be it in a bin or a pile) and stirring it occasionally to keep it distributing so the central core of the compost heats up and does its composting magic.

 Most compost bins or tumblers are built to have the compost contained and then stirred by either turning it over with a pitch fork or by turning the bin itself.
 Compost piles, similarly, are usually contained in some kind of enclosure, though they can be just heaped into a pile.
 These are also stirred, usually with a pitchfork.
 The stirring mixes the air, adding oxygen into the mix, and moves the processed material out and fresh carbon and nitrogen into the center.
 The middle of a compost pile can be 135-150 degrees Fahrenheit!

-The hot process is a batch process that differs from the bin or pile methods in that it creates one big batch of compost (rather than a continuous trick of usable soil, as with other methods).
+The hot process is a batch process that differs from the compost bin or compost pile methods in that it creates one big batch of compost (rather than a continuous trick of usable soil, as with other methods).
 This method requires more up-front work and planning, but is used by gardeners who want a large batch of compost at a specific time, say spring or fall, in order to prepare bare soil or rebuild a garden.
-While most often done in bins or large containers, it can also be done in piles.
+While most home composting often done in bins or large containers, it can also be done in piles.

 Layer composting is popular and is often used with the square, stationary bins sold in garden shops and stores.
 The home owner adds scraps and cuttings to the top of the bin and it slowly breaks them down, in layers, with fresh compost dirt coming out the bottom on a more or less continuous basis.
 These are the least labor-intensive of the composting methods, but are really only suitable for small-scale gardens (such as herb gardens, pot or bucket gardens, etc.) rather than for family-sized garden plots.